Dry Bridge Flea Market, საქართველო - Things to Do in Dry Bridge Flea Market

 Insider Tips

-Learn a few basic Georgian phrases like 'gamarjoba' (hello) and 'madloba' (thank you) - locals greatly appreciate the effort and it often leads to better prices at markets
+Learn basic Georgian phrases like 'gamarjoba' (hello) and 'madloba' (thank you) - locals appreciate the effort and it helps with bargaining at the flea market

 Explore Activities in Dry Bridge Flea Market